google/earthengine-community/tutorials/spatiotemporal-image-statistics/index.md

 of time windows, and for each one, zonal statistics are calculated and appended as new properties to the FeatureCollection.
-An alternative approach is to use Earth Engine's `iterate` function, but a comparison of the approaches' performance was equal, so we've choosen the for loop for improved readability.
+An alternative approach is to use Earth Engine's `iterate` function, but a comparison of the approaches' performance was equal, so we've chosen the for loop for improved readability.

 ```js
 var temporalStatW;  // defined dynamically for each temporal image composite